toefel18/go-patan/README.md

 occurrences are renamed to counters.

-**USAGE NOTE**: Invocation order does not necessarily reflect the processing order!
+**USAGE NOTE FOR CHANNEL BASED IMPLEMENTATION**: Invocation order does not necessarily reflect the processing order!
 Users should not depend on that.
 Consider the following example:

 ```go